 Specifying relationships on a data model allows us to access properties of the joined model via a property on the original model.
 If we were to join our Comment model with our User model, we'd be able to access the properties of a comment's author via Comment.user.username, where user is the name of our relationship, and username is a property of the associated model.

-Relationships created in this way are one-directional, in that we can access team details through a player, but can't access player details from a team.
-We can solve this easily by setting a back reference.
+Relationships created in this way are one-directional in that we can access Team details through Player, but can't access Player details from Team directly.
+We can solve this easily by setting a backreference.

 When creating a relationship, we can pass an attribute called backref to make a relationship bi-directional.
 Here's how we'd modify the relationship we set previously: